hackintoshrao/gleam-wiki/Join-CSV-Files.md

 I have two CSV files.
 How to join them by one field?

 With Gleam, this is easy.
 The implementation is in the gleamSort() function.
-It has some extra logic of only list out rows with different scores.
 But basically, we can load each CSV file as a dataset, and Join() them.

 There is two other implementations using unix "sort" and "tr" tool.
 The "tr" is needed since the lines should be tab-separated values.
-I just write them to compare the performance.
+I just wrote them to compare the performance.

 It turns out the gleamSort() is about 10% faster.
 This could due to the additional data transformation needed to fit unix pipe format.